ceph/ceph-cm-ansible/roles/nameserver/README.rst

 nameserver
 ==========

-This role is used to set up and configure a very basic **internal** BIND DNS master server.
+This role is used to set up and configure a very basic **internal** BIND DNS server.

 This role has only been tested on CentOS 7.2 using BIND9.